By: Victor Gluck

 has arrived at Broadway's New Amsterdam Theatre and the news is that it

 is a TKO.
-The musical has inspired many to learn how
+The musical has inspired many to learn how to sing.

 The magic comes from Bob Crowley's breathtaking sets and costumes